jh3nd3rs0n/argmatey/README.md

 -   Interpretation of multiple occurrences of options from the same group
 -   Interpretation of options and arguments based on the ordering provided

-**Complete customization of usage for options and of help text for option groups.** The following is an example based off of the earlier example:
+**Complete customization of the usage and help text for the options.** The following is an example based off of the earlier example:

 ```java